 The Translators’ Forum

-The translation index from Arabic into Hebrew
+The Index for Literary Translations from Arabic to Hebrew

 This index includes most of the literature translated from Arabic to Hebrew from the end of the 19th century until today, and is constantly updated.
 The index lists texts that have been translated, their genre, author, translator, and place and date of publication.
 Available to the public, translators and researchers, the index provides the fullest possible picture of translations from Arabic to Hebrew throughout history.
 The index shows how the new Hebrew literature was influenced by literature originating from neighboring Arab countries, the same countries whose language and culture remain unfamiliar to many Jews.

 The index is accessible via Maktoob‘s website (in Hebrew only), since 2018.

 Yehouda Shenhav-Shahrabani, Yonatan Mendel, Hannah Amit Kochavi, Huda Abu Much, Rawya Burbara, Bruria .Horvitz, Nabih Bashir, Kifah Abdul Halim, Ibtisam Mara’ana-Menuhin, Yonit Naaman, Hanan Saadi